Blue-Scoop/CIP_Final-Project/README.md

 # Typer Shark Clone

-Welcome to the Typer Shark Clone — a typing clone game designed to sharpen your typing skills while having fun!
+Welcome to the Typer Shark Clone, a typing clone game designed to sharpen your typing skills while having fun!

----

 ## Overview